Compare SIM Only from only £2.99 a month

 SIM Only Contracts' top tip:

 For great value for money and super fast speeds for your Smartphone, you can’t beat Three Mobile.
 As well as being the most popular network for Smartphones, they’re fast becoming one of the UK’s best networks.
-They have several SIM Only plans with unlimited Internet from just £17 p/mth.
-Both iD Mobile and giffgaff provide great options for unlimited Internet and for just £12 a month you can get unlimited minutes, texts and 1GB data.
+They have several SIM Only plans with unlimited Internet from just £17 p/mth and offer Feel at Home abroad in over 60 countries worldwide, not just Europe and Go Binge (unlimited streaming of Netflix and other services).

 4G Internet will deliver your data at up to 10 times faster than 3G.
 This will vary depending on your location and the network that you choose.
-At the moment 4G SIM only deals are essentially premium tariffs on most networks and start from £14 a month.
-However, networks like Three include 4G within all their plans.
+At the moment 4G SIM only deals are now available across 99% of mobile phone networks and prices start from £2.99 a month.
 Most of the cheap 4G SIM only plans are packaged with very little data so you'd be better off spending a bit more for a plan that comes with at least 2GB.
-Obviously, the best experience of 4G is for activities such as streaming video and so an unlimited data plan is ideal.
+Obviously, the best experience of 4G is for activities such as streaming video and so the more data the better.
+An unlimited SIM Only data plan is ideal.
 Read our guide for more information on 4G.

 Tethering allows you to use the Internet on your phone for one of you other devices like a laptop or tablet.
 Not all networks allow you tether so it's best to check which ones do if this is important to you.
 For more information on this see our Guide to Tethering.